Consdata/kouncil/README.md

           jmxUser: jmxAdmin
           jmxPassword: jmxPassword
 ```
-It quickly becomes clear, that in many cases those properties (`jmxPort`, `jmxUser`, `jmxPassword`) will be identical for each of the brokers inside cluster.
+It quickly becomes clear, that in many cases those properties (`jmxPort`, `jmxUser`, `jmxPassword`) will be identical for each of the brokers inside the cluster.
 For that reason, you can also specify them on a cluster level, and they will propagate to each broker:

 ```yaml
 kouncil: